suryasiddhart/EEPROM--Arduino/README.md

 # EEPROM--Arduino
+This applies for I2C based EEPROM from mmicrochip and TI.
-Accessing EEPROM for different datatype
+This works particularly on arduino with Wire library Accessing EEPROM for different datatype
 The repository includes the programs to write and consequentially read from the bit wise accessed EEPROM for the arduino.
 The file int_write.ino reads and writes integer data into the EEPROM